NinoBonev/Blockchain-Insurance/README.md

   <img src="https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png" alt="Corda" width="500">
 </p>

+#Tasks done

+I've used the cordapp-kotlin-template repo as a skeleton for this app and then created the Spring Boot Controllers, CorDapp contracts and state for the Server and a UI using React.

 # Storda

 Welcome to the Storda app.
 This is a simple CorDapp build using Kotlin - Spring Boot - ReactJS - AntDesign UI.